-4.1.2 Dynamic Cheapest Provider Heuristic (DCPH)
+4.1.2 Dynamic Cheapest Provider Heuristic (DCPH).

 One drawback of SCPH is that it does not allow provider changes.
-Using a technique similar to the dynamic programming algorithm from Section 3.2.4 we can eliminate this characteristic of the SCPH.
-The resulting algorithm is called dynamic cheapest provider heuristic (DCPH).
-This is also illustrated in Figure 15.
+P3 Using a technique similar to the dynamic programalgorithm P2 ming from Section 3.1.2 P3 we can eliminate this characteristic of the SCPH.
+The resulting algorithm is called provider heuristic (DCPH).
+This is also illustrated in Figure 6.

-We use the same algorithm as in Section 3.2.4, but the minimal costs $C(t_1, t_2)$ for satisfying the demand between two periods t_1 and t_2 are obtained by solving J independent SPPs for the interval $[t_1, t_2]$ and choosing the cheapest provider.
-Unlike the DP algorithm from algorithms for the uncapacitated MPP.
+We use the same algorithm as in Section 3.1.2. but the minimal costs $C(t_1, t_2)$ for satisfying the demand between two periods t_1 and t2 are obtained by solving J independent SPPs for the interval $[t_1, t_2]$ and choosing the cheapest provider.
+Unlike the DP algorithm from dynamic cheapest Figure 6: Provider usage of the differprovider heuristic ent algorithms for the MPP.